microsoft/xpoc-framework/README.md

 The XPOC lifecycle is as follows:

 - The user sends a POST request to the /process endpoint with the URL of the content to be verified.
-- The server analyzes the URL to determine the platform (either Youtube or Twitter).
+- The server analyzes the URL to determine the platform (for now either Youtube or Twitter).
 Using the specific platform's data fetcher, it extracts necessary data for verification.
 - A POST request to /add endpoint is made to add new XPOC verifications, providing the URL and platform in the request body.
 - A new manifest is created containing the verification details.